colomuller91/tenet-api-test/README.md

 ### How to install

-You only few dependencies:  php, composer, docker and docker-compose to start the application:
+You only need a few dependencies:  php, composer, docker and docker-compose to start the application:

 ```
 ### first clone the repo